hazelcast/hazelcast/hazelcast-documentation/src/DistributedEvents.md

 public class NodeLifecycleListener implements LifecycleListener {     @Override     public void stateChanged(LifecycleEvent event) {       System.err.println(event);     }}
 ```

 This listener is local to an individual node.
-It notifies the application that uses Hazelcast about the particular node state
+It notifies the application that uses Hazelcast about the events mentioned above for a particular node.

 ### Item Listener